 Also, foods are listed in order from highest quantity found in the product.
-This means the higher up on the list, the more of that ingredient found within the food.
+This means the higher up on the list, the more of that ingredient your eating.

 How Much Sodium?

-The next thing I would look at is the amount of sodium found in the product.
+The next thing I look at when I read the nutrition label is the amount of sodium found in the product.
 Too much sodium in the body can lead to many health complications and when I eat too much, I feel like crap.
-The recommended daily intake of sodium is less than 1,500 mg per day.
-I try to keep my sodium intake as low as possible.
+The recommended daily intake of sodium is less than 1,500 mg per day (about the amount in a pack of noodles) so I try to keep my sodium intake as low as possible.

 (When I do eat pickles, I buy the reduced sodium ones and only enjoy one spear as a treat.)

 Next, I look at the protein levels.
-Protein is absolutely necessary in a healthy diet.
-Not all foods contain high amounts protein, like fruits and veggies.
-I usually supplement my diet with the powdered form.
+Protein is absolutely necessary for a healthy diet.
+Not all foods contain high amounts of protein, like fruits and veggies.
+Therefore, I supplement my diet with the powdered form.
 However, I still like to look at the protein levels.
-My standard for protein is very high so I like to be aware how much I’m eating.
+My standard for protein is very high so I like to be aware of how much I’m eating.

 There are many reasons why you need to make sure you get enough protein including:

 - Stronger muscles